 Chapter 9: Proposes the emergence of Bomba Jazz (Afro-Puerto Rican Jazz), which is unique to the island.

 Chapter 10: Brings readers to the present day and features emerging jazz players who are giving continuity to the history of the Boricua Jazz Masters.

 “Boricua Jazz” credits the musicians, composers, arrangers, bandleaders, promoters, presenters, educators, universities, websites, radio show hosts, authors, historians, and journalists whose contributions to jazz were critical to the development and popularization of the genre on the island.

-Also, the publication is a primer for readers who are curious and eager to learn about the links between Puerto Rican music and North American Jazz.
+The publication is a primer, an indispensable reference tool for readers, and a “bible” for researchers eager to learn about the links between Puerto Rican music and North American Jazz.

-Sostre recently released a 3rd, English Edition of “Boricua Jazz”, which you can purchase HERE.
+Sostre recently released a 3rd, English Edition of “Boricua Jazz”, which you can view HERE.